Fisher information susceptibility for multiparameter quantum estimation

-The article is structured as follows: in Sec.~\ref{s:singleMenos} we review the single-parameter FI MeNos introduced in~\cite{Menos}, while in Sec.~\ref{s:multiMenos} we define the multi-parameter FI MaS MeNos, along with the derivation of upper and lower bounds.
-In Sec.~\ref{s:examples} we apply our definition to the two examples mentioned above: i) the estimation of phase and phase-diffusion encoded in single-qubit systems, evaluating FI MaS MeNoS for separable and collective measurement strategies; ii) the estimation of the separation between two sources using the optimal measurement unaffected by Rayleigh's course.
-This naturally turns in to a multiparameter problem when we realise that we must also determine the centroid of the emission as well as the ratio of the two intensities.
+The article is structured as follows: in Sec.~\ref{s:singleMenos} we review the single-parameter FI MeNos introduced in Ref.~\cite{Menos}, while in Sec.~\ref{s:multiMenos} we define the multi-parameter FI MaS MeNos, along with the derivation of upper and lower bounds.
+In Sec.~\ref{s:examples} we apply our definition to the two examples mentioned above: i) the estimation of phase and phase-diffusion encoded in single-qubit systems, evaluating FI MaS MeNoS for separable and collective measurement strategies; ii) the estimation of the separation between two sources using the optimal measurement that, in ideal conditions, overcomes Rayleigh's curse.
+This turns in to a multiparameter problem when we realise that we must also determine the centroid of the emission as well as the ratio of the two intensities~\cite{Hradil2017,Ansari2021}.